 In late 2013, after many wonderful years touring and playing the South-East Florida circuit with many bands including Jadestone, The Spoon Benders, The DBs, the Makayla Duvall band, The Justin Enco Band, 441, Broken Sound Blvd, The Melodie Hawkes band and other artists, I left Florida and moved to the mountains of North Carolina near the small town of Burnsville, an hour north of Asheville.
 There, after a few months enjoying the piece and quiet of my small log cabin on a creek, I formed the Yves Giraud Band and played shows in rural towns along the Appalachian Trail area.

-"On a side note, during that time, I also began writing my first science-fiction novel: "Kahnu", the first book in the trilogy "The Guardians of Tomorrow".
-Kahnu is currently being shopped to Publishers by my agent/manager, Misty Huffman.
+During my time in North Carolina, I also began writing my first science-fiction novel, Kahnu, the first book in the trilogy "The Guardians of Tomorrow".
+Kahnu is currently available for purchase on Amazon in both paperback and Kindle format right here.
 I have since started several more books, including "The Temple of Zord", "The Star Machine" and "SAPIO and the Solar Flare Project".
 This last one is in the final editing stages as I am writing this.
 A dozen more books are on the back burner for now, but I am determined to finish them all, someday..."